-Iran’s Khamenei warns Israel that bombardment of Gaza could bring response
+Iran’s Khamenei demands Israel stop bombardment of Gaza

 Iranian leader accuses Israel of committing ‘genocide’ in its continuing assault on the besieged Gaza Strip.

-Iran’s Supreme Leader Ayatollah Ali Khamenei has warned Israel that it must pull back from its attacks on Gaza or face the possibility of an expanded conflict.
+Iran’s Supreme Leader Ayatollah Ali Khamenei has accused Israel of carrying out a genocide against Palestinians in Gaza and warned Israel that it must pull back from its attacks on the besieged territory.

-Speaking on Tuesday, Khamenei accused Israel of committing “genocide” in its assault on the besieged Gaza Strip, adding that Iran-backed forces across the region would not sit on the sidelines indefinitely.
+Speaking on Tuesday Khamenei said Israeli officials should face trial for their actions in Gaza and warned that “no one can stop” forces opposed to Israel if it continues its assault.

 Keep readinglist of 3 items